-A surcharge of 0.4% will be added to the total amount of payments made to the department using the credit option when using MasterCard or Visa (a credit card or debit card).
-The surcharge applies to Visa and MasterCard and will bring the department into line with other organisations.
+A surcharge of 0.4% will be added to the total amount of payments made to the department using the credit option when using MasterCard or Visa (a credit card or debit card) and when using all online services.

 This table provides examples of the 0.4% surcharge.